Japanese Through Films: “A Tale of Samurai Cooking”

 An event every week that begins at 6:00 pm on Monday, repeating until January 29th, 2018

 Registration is now closed.
 We thank you for your interest.

 Do you like Japanese?
 Do you like films?
 Why not join us at the Japan Foundation, Toronto for “Japanese through Films”!

-In this class, focusing on conversation, students will first gather at the Japan Foundation, Toronto to buff up their knowledge before going to a screening of “A Tale of Samurai Cooking.”
-There will then be a follow-up class held after everyone has seen the film, where students can share their thoughts as well as try their own hand at transposing scenes to a modern setting – all in Japanese!
+In this class, focusing on conversation, students will first gather for a language class to buff up their knowledge before the next week, which will be a private screening of the popular film “A Tale of Samurai Cooking.”
+There will then be a follow-up class held the following week, after everyone has seen the film, where students can share their thoughts as well as re-imagine certain scenes – all in Japanese!

 Class Content & Schedule:

-This class runs for two Thursdays in January, with a Sunday film screening in between!
+This class runs for three Mondays in January, including the film screening.

 Great cook Haru has married into the legendary “Kitchen Samurai” family.
 But her husband who is the successor of the family can’t cook at all.
 Haru makes a vow to make him a superb samurai chef, and starts teaching her new husband how to cook.
 Directed by Yuzo Asahara, known for “Free and Easy” series, the film stars Aya Ueto “Oshin” (2013) as Haru, along with Kengo Kora “A Story of Yonosuke” (2012) as her husband Yasunobu, supported by the veteran actors Kimiko Yo “Departures” (2008), Toshiyuki Nishida “Outrage Beyond” (2012), and aromas and flavors of Kaga cuisine.